 Maintaining your gum health prevents uncomfortable, painful, and unsightly cases of gum disease.
-Regular visits to the family dentist in Columbia, MD provides oral care tips and preventive care against gingivitis.
+Regular visits to your family dentist in Columbia, MD aids in the prevention of gingivitis and improved oral care.

 What Is Gum Disease?

 Gum disease, or the early stage of gingivitis, is an infection of the gum line.
 It begins with a build-up of bacteria from leftover food particles.
 This combination turns into plaque, the sticky substance created by bacteria.
 Without proper oral hygiene and dental care, the acids and bacteria eat their way into the gum line.

 Early signs of gingivitis include gums that are:

 - Red and swollen

 When gum disease becomes more severe, the infection spreads through the gums, and possibly into the bone.
 Gum disease is one of the major causes of tooth decay.

 The severe stage of gum disease is periodontitis.
 If one fails to see a periodontist, the disease causes major issues to your gums, bone, and mouth tissues.
 Symptoms lead to problems with biting and chewing.
 At this point, multiple teeth extractions could be necessary.

 Healthy gums are pink, firm, and fit snugly around the crown of the teeth.
 Also, they won’t bleed or cause pain when brushing and flossing.

 5 Ways to Improve Gum Health